 Calling all co-conspirators!

-Alexandra Bishop quickly became an integral collaborator for events planning and for kicking around big strategy, goals and messaging for Feminist Oasis.
-Recently, we decided on “Co-Conspirator” as a fitting title for her.
-I liked how “conspiring” had more secretive or undermining/radical connotation than simply co-organizer or a co-somethingelse.
+quickly became an integral collaborator for events planning and for kicking around big strategy, goals and messaging for Feminist Oasis.
+Crystal and Alexandra decided on “Co-Conspirator” as a fitting title for Alexandra.
+They liked how “conspiring” had more secretive or undermining/radical connotation than simply co-organizer or a co-somethingelse.

-On our frequent check-in conversations, Alexandra & I discuss how can rethink assumptions at every possible stage of this evolving entity — from subscription structures, business memberships, events budget structure including percentage shares for panelists and organizers, sliding scales for more marginalized community members, and all manner of radical experiments.
+On our frequent check-in conversations, Alexandra & Crystal discuss how can rethink assumptions at every possible stage of this evolving entity — from subscription structures, business memberships, events budget structure including percentage shares for panelists and organizers, sliding scales for more marginalized community members, and all manner of radical experiments.
 We’re talking about recording these conversations and releasing them through a podcast — not as a sign that we’ve figured everything out, but on the contrary to make our explorations transparent.
+For now, we publish things on our blogs when we have time outside of promoting our events and creating resources for our members.

 What makes this all so exciting is the freedom to explore, to test the hypothesis that a truly intersectional anti-oppression force for equity and justice can also be sustainable: economically, energetically, environmentally, communally.